 The other funds you will need prior to move in will be your deposit (usually 1.5 times the rent) and the balance of the first month's rent.

 That's it!
-There are no other costs at move in, as the Landlord pays for the check in and the inventory.
-On properties that we manage the tenancy, there is, unfortunately, a charge for the check out.
-This way your costs are kept low at the start of the tenancy when you have to fund the deposit.
-However, this service, combined with your inventory will give you peace of mind that your deposit will be returned fairly as the condition of the property is recorded at the start and end of your tenancy.
+On properties where we manage the tenancy, there is a charge for the check in which, combined with your inventory will give you peace of mind that your deposit will be returned fairly as the condition of the property is recorded at the start and end of your tenancy.

 If you have any other questions, please call us on 01252 328384